nyfok/FairyDatabase/Readme.md

  4. Add BufferWriter to optimize writing performance.
 In future, may develop BufferReader to optimize reading performance. <br>

 <h2>Hello from Jon</h2>
-I wrote this program on Feb.2022 and it took me for around 7 days.
+I wrote this program on Feb.2022 and it took me for around 30 hours.
 I hope this program may help you and your work. <br>
 If you find any bug or have any suggestion, please feel free to let me know by leaving a message. <br>
-Thank you.
-Have a nice day. <br>
+Thank you and have a nice day. <br>